panva/node-oidc-provider/docs/README.md

 Cross-Origin Resource Sharing (CORS)

+> [!NOTE]
+> The default helper implementation is intended as a starting point and SHOULD be customized by a deployment.

 Specifies a function that determines whether Cross-Origin Resource Sharing (CORS) requests shall be permitted based on the requesting client.
 This function is invoked for each actual CORS request to evaluate the client's authorization to access the authorization server from the specified origin.
 The function receives three arguments: `ctx` (the Koa request context), `origin` (the requesting origin string), and `client` (the resolved Client instance).
 It must return a boolean (or a Promise resolving to one).